somewhat-works/3.3-and-5V-power-board/README.md

 # 3.3-and-5V-power-board
-its a powerboard it makes 3.3V and 5V for powering evms
+Its a powerboard it makes 3.3V and 5V for powering EVMs and sensors.
+12V input